-Do you have bored teens moping around the house complaining they’ve run out of stuff to do?
-Here are a few out-of-the-norm activities in Singapore to keep them occupied and out of your hair!
+Want more things to do with kids in Singapore?
+Are they moping around the house complaining they’ve run out of stuff to do?
+Here are a few out-of-the-norm things to do in Singapore for teenagers – to keep them occupied and out of your hair!

 #1 Skyline Luge

-No driving licence is required for the Skyline Luge on Sentosa!
-You just allow gravity to pull the Luge downhill as it goes from the top of Mount Imbiah down to Siloso Beach on the purpose-built tracks.
+You won’t need a driver’s licence for the Skyline Luge on Sentosa!
+Instead, you just allow gravity to pull the Luge downhill as it descends from the top of Mount Imbiah to Siloso Beach on the purpose-built tracks.
 Riders have full control over the speed of their Luge as they race down on one of four trails: the Dragon, Jungle, Kupu Kupu and Expedition Trails.
-Each track has specially designed features such as hairpin corners, tunnels and downhill slopes.
+Each track also has specially designed features for extra fun, such as hairpin corners, tunnels and downhill slopes.

 Before you can go down, you need to get up!
 As you take the upward journey in the Skyride chairlift, you’ll get to take in the surrounding nature of Sentosa, as well as a panoramic view of the Singapore skyline and the South China Sea.

 Skyline Luge Sentosa

 6274 0472 | skylineluge.sg

 #2 Trampoline Park

 Singapore’s massive indoor trampoline park, BOUNCE, has loads of fun stuff on offer.
 You can jump into big bags or challenge yourself at the Leap of Faith – where you stand on a raised platform then leap out to catch hold of the trapeze or grab bag.
 There’s also the X-Park (or “ninja warrior obstacle course!”), which combines elements of climbing, jumping and free-running, before you zip along on the aerial runway to the finish line.